mccabete/feds-benchmarking/README.md

 ### What is FEDS-PEC?

-FEDS-PEC is a specialized Python module designed for geospatial data analysis, specifically tailored for FEDS fire perimeters.
+FEDS-PEC is a specialized Python module designed for geospatial data analysis, specifically tailored for spatial comparisons and evaluations of FEDS fire perimeters.
 It offers the following key features:

 - Interaction through Jupyter Notebooks (e.g. `KINCADE_DEMO_FEDS_Outline.ipynb`, `BLANK_PEC_Outline.ipynb`).
 - The flexibility to use predefined reference datasets or user-uploaded/defined datasets.